 Further, the endocannabinoid system moderates many of the body's vital functions, including motor control, cognition and memory, cardiovascular and endocrine activity, appetite, mood and immune responses.
 The endocannabinoid system's regulation of these functions is fundamental to the brain's normal performance and as such is central to understanding the pervasive effects of cannabis.
 THC overwhelms this system with long-lasting and extensive effects on both cannabinoid receptor type 1 (CB1), in the brain, spinal cord and peripheral nerves; and cannabinoid receptor 2 (CB2), in the body's immune tissues.
 Physically, this means a decrease in the release of neurotransmitters, decreased neural firing and transmission of nerve impulses.
-The body's natural substances which interact with CB1 and CB2 receptors are called anandamides.
-These modulators are released locally in discrete brain areas, and in contrast to THC, are rapidly de-activated in minutes.
+Of note is the fact that the body's natural substances which interact with CB1 and CB2 receptors are called anandamides, with these modulators being released locally in discrete brain areas, and in contrast to THC, are rapidly deactivated in minutes.